Story of Ted Weisgal and Leisure Learning Unlimited

 This area was definitely the 'in-place' to live back in those days.
 Her home looked like something out of 'Better Homes and Gardens'.

-However Donna was not content to relax in the armchair of luxury.
+However Deborah was not content to relax in the armchair of luxury.

 She had plenty of ambitions of her own.